LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK01D1A-IntroToWebDev.md

   The terms *software engineer* and *software developer* are often used interchangeably, but many professionals see the following distinctions:
   - Engineers are the architects who can design complete software systems.
   - Developers are coders who build what the engineers design (although most engineers are also coders).
   - Web developers are software developers whose expertise is focused on web development.
 - Web Developer vs. Web Designer

   - Developers focus on functionality.
   - Designers focus on appearance.
   - Both are concerned with UX (User eXperience) and fulfilling user's requirements.
-- What job can you get with an LCC Computer Programming degree?
+- What job can you get with an LCC Software Development degree?

   - Any of the above are possible!
+    (Except web designer&mdash;unless you have experience or training in this too.)
-  - You might start as a web developer and through self-study and OJT (On the Job Training) advance your skills to qualify for a higher position.
+  - You might start as a tester or junior web developer and through self-study and OJT (On the Job Training) advance your skills to qualify for a higher position.

 ### Distinctives of Web Development